mdancho84/mdancho84.github.io/_drafts/5-mistakes-data-science-job.md

 ### Surprise!
 I'd like to help you.

-If you use R and you'd like even more help on how to get a data science job in under 30-Days, \[then I have a solution\](https://learn.business-science.io/30day-data-scientist-course-waitlist-1393).
+If you use R and you'd like even more help on how to get a data science job in under 30-Days, [then I have a solution](https://learn.business-science.io/30day-data-scientist-course-waitlist-1393).

 <p class = "text-center" style="font-size:30px;"><a href="https://learn.business-science.io/30day-data-scientist-course-waitlist-1393">Join the Course Waitlist Here</a></p>